TammyLeeSeattle/projectadoptdogs/README.md

 On top of the project requirements, this application utilizes:

-- A custom continuous deployment (CD) implementation using the Kudu build engine offered by Microsoft Azure's Web App services.
+- A custom continuous deployment (CD) implementation using the Kudu build engine offered by [Microsoft Azure's Web App services](https://azure.microsoft.com/en-us/services/app-service/web/).
-- A custom social identity authentication system using an integration with Auth0
+- A custom social identity authentication system using an integration with [Auth0](https://auth0.com/).

 ## Acknowledgements

 We certainly had a bunch of help with this 🥰

-- The logo is from: [http://www.louisandoliver.com/shop/swirl-heart-and-paw-print-decal/](Louis and Oliver)
+- The logo is from: [Louis and Oliver](http://www.louisandoliver.com/shop/swirl-heart-and-paw-print-decal)
 - Our teacher, teacher assistants and loved ones